What is luminescence and fluorescence?

 Fluorescence

 Materials that emit light instantly are called fluorescent.
-In these materials, the atoms absorb energy, causing them to enter an “excited” state.
-Upon returning to their normal state in about one hundred thousandth of a second (ranging from 10-9 to 10-6 seconds), they release this energy in the form of tiny particles of light known as photons.
+In these materials, atoms absorb energy, causing them to enter an "excited" state.
+When they return to their normal state in approximately one hundred-thousandth of a second (ranging from 10^-9 to 10^-6 seconds), they release this energy in the form of tiny light particles known as photons.

-Formally speaking, Fluorescence is a radiative process in which excited electrons pass from the lowest excited state (S1) to the ground state (S0).
-In the course of this transition, the electron dissipates part of its energy through vibrational relaxation, resulting in the emitted photon having reduced energy and, consequently, a longer wavelength.
+Formally speaking, Fluorescence is a radiative process in which excited electrons They pass from the lowest excited state (S1) to the ground state (S0).
+During this transition, the electron dissipates some of its energy through vibrational relaxation, resulting in the emitted photon having a reduced energy and, consequently, a longer wavelength.

 Phosphorescence

 To understand the distinctions between fluorescence and phosphorescence, it is necessary to briefly explore the concept of electron spin.
 Spin represents a fundamental characteristic of the electron, acting as a type of angular momentum that influences its behavior within an electromagnetic field.
 This property can only assume a value of ½ and can exhibit either an up or down orientation.
-Accordingly, the spin of an electron is denoted as +½ or -½, or alternatively represented as ↑ or ↓.
 Within the same orbital of an atom, electrons consistently exhibit antiparallel spin when in the singlet ground state (S0).
 Upon promotion to an excited state, the electron retains its spin orientation, resulting in the formation of a singlet excited state (S1), where both spin orientations remain paired in an antiparallel configuration.
 It is important to note that all relaxation processes associated with fluorescence are spin-neutral, ensuring that the electron spin orientation is conserved at all times.

-In the case of phosphorescence, the process differs significantly.
+In the case of phosphorescence, The process differs significantly, as it involves transitions between states with different spin orientations..
 Rapid transitions (ranging from 10^-11 to 10^-6 seconds) occur between systems from the singlet excited state (S1) to an energetically more favorable triplet excited state (T1).
-This transition results in electron spin reversal; the resulting states are characterized by parallel spins on both electrons and are classified as metastable.
-In this case, relaxation occurs by phosphorescence, leading to another electron spin reversal and subsequent emission of a photon.
+This transition results in an electron spin reversal; the resulting states are characterized by parallel spins on both electrons and are classified as metastable.
+In this case, relaxation occurs by phosphorescence, leading to another electron spin reversal and the subsequent emission of a photon.

-The transition back to the relaxed singlet state (S0) can occur after a long delay (ranging from 10^-3 to more than 100 seconds).
-During this relaxation process, non-radiative mechanisms consume more energy in phosphorescence relaxation compared to fluorescence, resulting in a larger energy difference between absorbed and emitted photons and consequently a larger shift in wavelength.
+The transition back to the relaxed singlet state (S0) can occur after a long delay (varying from 10^-3 to over 100 seconds).
+During this relaxation process, non-radiative mechanisms consume more energy in phosphorescence relaxation compared to fluorescence, resulting in a larger energy difference between absorbed and emitted photons and, consequently, a larger shift in wavelength.
+It is interesting to note how the difference in the atomic structure of the materials causes these variations in luminescence phenomena.

 Excitation and emission spectra